 At the time of listing of households, each household will be classified as ST or non-ST. Further, the means of livelihood of each household will be classified as one of he following : (1) permanent cultivation, (2) shifting cultivations, (3) wage-paid manual labour and (4) others.
 The households will then be arranged in the order : ST with means of livelihood (1), (2), (3) and (4); non-ST with means of livelihood (1) & (2), (3) and (4).
 A combined circular systematic sample of 8 households will be selected with a random start for schedules 1.0 and 1.2.
 Sample household numbers 1 and 5 will be selected for schedule 1.0 and the rest for schedule 1.2.
-In the general sample of stratum type-1, a combined sample of 12 households will be selected for circular systematically with a random start for schedules 29.1 and 29.2 will be canvassed in odd and even order sample households will be selected in the combined sample of a special sample village where area type-1 has been demarcated, out of the 6 households to be selected for each of the schedule 29.1 and 29.2, 4 will be selected from area type-1 and 2 from area type-2.
-For schedule 29.3, 2 households will be selected for meach type of area.
+In the general sample of stratum type-1, a combined sample of 12 households will be selected for circular systematically with a random start for schedules 29.1 and 29.2 will be canvassed in odd and even order sample households will be selected in the combined sample of reschedules 29.1, 29.2 and 29.3 respectively as described already.
+In the case of a special sample village where area type-1 has been demarcated, out of the 6 households to be selected for each of the schedule 29.1 and 29.2, 4 will be selected from area type-1 and 2 from area type-2.
+For schedule 29.3, 2 households will be selected for each of area.